razan-sameh/Coffee-App/README.md

 # React Native Coffee Ordering App with Firebase Integration

 ## Description:
 This is a mobile application developed using React Native and Firebase, designed to facilitate coffee ordering for users.
-The app provides a seamless experience for browsing coffee options, adding them to cart, managing wish lists, and completing orders securely.
+The app provides a seamless experience for browsing coffee options, adding them to cart, managing Favourite lists, and completing orders securely.
 It also includes user authentication functionality to ensure privacy and security.

 ## Technologies Used:
  - React Native: Front-end framework for building cross-platform mobile applications.